chiubaca/notes/permanent-notes/everest-basecamp.md

 ## Day 13 -

-  The penultimate day of the hike took us back to the very teahouse we stayed in and argubaly the best one .
+  The penultimate day of the hike took us back to the very teahouse we stayed in and argubaly the best one.
 Hot showers, _much_ higher quality food and we all celebrated with a beer.
 Sweet, sweet beer.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8841006070" data-style="standard"></div>